ContinuumDAO/RWA/docs/deployment/Contract_Description_CTMRWAERC20Deployer.md

 The contract does not use custom access control modifiers, but implements access control through function-level validation:

-- **CTMRWA1 Validation:** Only valid CTMRWA1 contracts can deploy ERC20 tokens
+- **TokenAdmin Validation:** Only tokenAdmin of CTMRWA1 contracts can deploy ERC20 tokens
 - **Contract Existence Check:** Validates CTMRWA1 contract exists in CTMRWAMap
-- **Caller Verification:** Ensures caller is the actual CTMRWA1 contract
+- **Caller Verification:** Ensures caller is the tokenAdmin of the CTMRWA1 contract
-- **Original Caller Tracking:** Tracks fee payer separately from contract caller
+- **Slot Validation:** Validates slot exists in CTMRWA1 before deployment

 ## Events